d-koppenhagen/vscode-code-review/README.md

 ![Demo](./images/demo.gif)

-After adding a review note, an icon on the left and a color indicator on the right that represents the priority you defined, will be visible in the active editor.
+After adding a review note, your can directly edit and review it from the source by clicking on the annotation above the referenced lines(s).
+Parts in the code that are already commented will be decorated by a small underline and by an icon at the end of the referenced code part.
-You can also review and edit the comment in the comment explorer (see below).
+You can also explore and edit/view all comments in the comment explorer (see below).

 ### Code Review Comment Explorer - update, view and delete comments